 Jenny Yoo

-I am a Asian-American therapist with deep roots in Georgia, shaped by more than forty years of experience within immigrant families, church communities, and early education.
+I am an Asian-American therapist who has lived in America for over forty years and has worked closely with immigrant families, church communities, and early education settings.
 For eighteen years, I served as a family counselor, and later spent a decade as a K–12 private school principal.
-These roles allowed me to walk closely with parents, children, and families navigating cultural expectations, academic pressure, and emotional stress.
-These experiences taught me how deeply misunderstood many Asian-American families feel, and how powerful it can be when someone finally understands their story.
-My approach is warm, practical, and culturally aware, and I am passionate about helping families communicate more clearly, heal long-standing emotional wounds, and rebuild relationships with dignity and respect.
+I have walked closely with individuals and families who struggled with depression, overwhelming pressure, relationship issues, and past traumas.
+These experiences taught me how deeply misunderstood many people feel, and how powerful it can be when someone finally understands their story.
+My approach is to help clients identify unhelpful thoughts and behavior patterns, understand how and why those patterns exist, and build practical skills for change.

 Education & Training